-EMPG applications are typically due to MT DES on or about the first week of April.
-The AmpliFund application will be open on or about the first week of January.
+EMPG applications are typically due to MT DES the first week of April.
+The AmpliFund application will be open the first week of January.

 Status reports and reimbursement claims/payment requests submitted:

 - Status reports are due by the 10th day after the end of each quarter. - Payment requests are due no later than 45 calendar days after the end of each quarter.